 Questions - All 22.
 Should pet shops have to register with a relevant authority if they sell dogs?
 Yes No Unsure 23.
 Should it be an offence to fail to register? ☑ Yes ☑ No ☑ Unsure 24.
-What information and records should a pet shop maintain to ensure compliance with the pet shop provisions can be monitored? ☑ Records of where dogs have been sourced from ☑ Details of new owners ☑ Details of health and behaviour checks ☑ Other - please specify: Information provided to new owners regarding the ongoing care responsibilities and needs for the dog and information on the breed/breeds.
-25. What information and records should a rescue organisation and rescue maintain to ensure pet shops can be monitored and information verified?
-26. How should a pet shop be monitored for compliance?Option 1 - Public monitoring

-\boxtimes Option 2 - Inspections

-- \boxtimes Option 3 Audits
+What information and records should a pet shop maintain to ensure compliance with the pet shop provisions can be monitored? ☑ Records of where dogs have been sourced from ☑ Details of new owners ☑ Details of health and behaviour checks □ Other - please specify: 25.
+What information and records should a rescue organisation and rescue maintain to ensure pet shops can be monitored and information verified?26.
+How should a pet shop be monitored for compliance?
+Option 1 - Public monitoring Option 2 - Inspections Option 3 - Audits

-- ☑ Option 4 Audited and inspected upon complaint

-- □ Other please specify:

-27. If enforcement was cost recovery, what would local governments' capacity be to enforce these provisions?
+Questions - All Option 4 - Audited and inspected upon complaint Other - please specify: Questions - Local Governments 27.
+If enforcement was cost recovery, what would local governments' capacity be to enforce these provisions?